soulwing/pinject/README.md

 ### Overriding Properties in Java EE and Web Applications

-For applications deployed in a Java EE or Servlet container, it is often desirable to override the property values that would be injected with properties loaded from resources in the deployment artifact (e.g. properties files bundled in the Web Archive (WAR) file) with properties that are specific to the deployment environment.
+For applications deployed in a Java EE or Servlet container, it is often desirable to override property values specified in the deployment artifact (e.g. properties specified in files bundled in the Web Archive (WAR) file) with deployment-environment-specific values.
 For example, we might use different properties for a production server than we would for a development or pre-production server.

-If the JNDI environment variable `java:comp/env/beans.properties.location` exists and is of string type, the extension will treat it as a space- or comma-delimited list of URLs to properties files that will be used, in the order specified, to resolve property values.
+If the JNDI environment variable `java:comp/env/beans.properties.location` exists and is of string type, the extension will treat it as a space- and/or comma-delimited list of URLs to properties files that will be used, in the order specified, to resolve property values.